The cybersecurity principles

 - PROTECT-12: Robust and secure identity and access management is used to control access to systems, applications and data.

-- PROTECT-13: Personnel are provided with ongoing cyber security awareness training.
+- PROTECT-13: Personnel are provided with ongoing cybersecurity awareness training.

 - PROTECT-14: Physical access to systems, supporting infrastructure and facilities is restricted to authorised personnel.